IlmarsKuht/Civ-Combat-RL-Environment/README.md

 - **Archer:** Engages enemies within a 2 tile range.
 Also moves up to 3 tiles.
 - **City Center:** The heart of your civilization.
 Immovable and vital for your survival, it controls a 3 hex range area.

 Entities have unique abilities and constraints, including attack ranges and movement capabilities.
-Players can also fortify troops for enhanced defense.
+Players can also fortify troops for enhanced defense by moving to the same position as the troop.

 ### User Interface